Proof-of-Execution: Reaching Consensus through Fault-Tolerant Speculation: Fabric

+All other messages received at a replica are enqueued by the input-thread in the {\em work-queue} to be processed by the single {\em worker-thread}.
+Once a replica receive a \MName{certify} message from the primary, it forwards the request to the {\em execute-thread} for execution.
+Once the execution is complete, the execution-thread creates an \MName{inform} message, which is transmitted to the client.

-We now explain how our we efficiently maintain a blockchain ledger across different replicas.
+{\bf Ledger Management.} We now explain how we efficiently maintain a blockchain ledger across different replicas.
 A blockchain is an immutable ledger, where blocks are chained as a linked-list.
-An $i$-{th} block can be represented as $B_i \GETS \{k, d, v, H(B_{i-1}) \}$, in which $k$ is the sequence number of the client request, $d$ the digest of the request, $v$ the view number, and $H(B_{i-1})$ the hash of the previous block.
+An $i$-{th} block can be represented as $B_i \GETS \{k, d, v,\allowbreak H(B_{i-1}) \}$, in which $k$ is the sequence number of the client request, $d$ the digest of the request, $v$ the view number, and $H(B_{i-1})$ the hash of the previous block.
 In \ExpoDB{}, prior to any consensus, we require the {\em first} primary replica to create a {\em genesis block}~\cite{bc-processing}.
-Genesis block acts as the first block in the blockchain and contains some basic data.
+This genesis block acts as the first block in the blockchain and contains some basic data.
 We use the hash of the identity of the initial primary, as this information is available to each participating replicas (eliminating the need for any extra communication to exchange this block).

 After the genesis block, each replica can independently create the next block in the blockchain.
 As stated above, each block corresponds to some batch of transactions.
 A block is only created by the execute-thread once it completes executing a batch of transactions.
 To create a block, the execute-thread hashes the previous block in the blockchain and creates a {\em new block}.
-These hashes can be computationally expensive.
-Hence, an alternative approach is to store the {\em proof-of-accepting the $k$-th request} in the $k$-th block.
-In \PoE{}, such a proof includes the threshold signature (combination of $\nf$ threshold shares) sent by the primary as part of the \MName{certify} message.
+To prove the validity of individual blocks, \ExpoDB{} stores the {\em proof-of-accepting the $k$-th request} in the $k$-th block.
+In \PoE{}, such a proof includes the threshold signature sent by the primary as part of the \MName{certify} message.